MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 	Once you've been locked out, wait 90 seconds and then sign back in as **pattif@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider).
 In the **Password** field, enter Patti's password, which is the **User Password** provided by your lab hosting provider.

 30. As you recall, all of the predefined test user accounts in your trial tenant are configured so that students must change their initial password at their next sign-in.
-When the **Update your password** window appears, that is your verification that your sign-in attempt using Patti's actual password was successful. <br>
+When the **Update your password** window appears, that is verification that your sign-in attempt using Patti's actual password was successful. <br>

 	**Note:** You do NOT need to complete the sign-in process for Patti, since this is your last lab exercise using the LON-DC1 domain controller.
 You can close all applications on LON-DC1.